The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 You wouldn’t write a letter without addressing it first.
 Whether you’re branching out into trying to reach new audiences— or engaging with your existing customers/clients— landing pages make it possible for you to deliver the right message to the right audience at the right time.
 Outline the answer to the following questions:

-Having all these target market answers outlined and top of mind will help steer the direction of your landing page and ensure you’re always focused on them.
+Having all these target market answers outlined and at the top of your mind will help steer the direction of your landing page and ensure you’re always focused on them.
 Spend this time now so that you can get the biggest possible return on your time and money.

 A Landing Page Is a Sum of Its Parts